cloudmesh/useful-introduction_to_cloud-2015/docs/source/python/language.rst

 ::

    """
-   this is a multiline coment
+   this is a multiline comment
    """

 Multiline Comment with '